-Individuals who have Medicare Part A and Part B may enroll in a Medicare Advantage plan during the Annual Election Period (AEP), the second enrollment period, which lasts from October 15 through December 7.
+Individuals who have Medicare Part A and Part B may enroll in a Medicare Advantage plan during the Annual Election Period (AEP), the second enrollment period that lasts from October 15 through December 7.
 Individuals who were eligible for Medicare Part A or enrolled in Part B as of the effective date of coverage can enroll in a Part D plan or switch Part D plans during this time.
 Individuals can also enroll in a Part D plan if they had qualified for a Special Election Period (SEP).

-Learn more about Medicare open enrollment peroids.
+Learn more about Medicare open enrollment periods.